YannaelB/miniprojet441/README.md

-I recommand to use an anaconda environment with pygame and pyserial installed.
+I recommand to use an anaconda environment with pygame and pyserial installed on it.
-Then run ''main_proj.c'' on your LPC804 and then run ''main.py'' in the directory python game
+Run ''main_proj.c'' on your LPC804 and then run ''main.py'' in the directory AirHockey.